rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
 In love ^0104

-he predestined us for adoption as sons through Jesus Christ, according to the purpose of his will, ^0105
+he predestined us for adoption through Jesus Christ, according to the purpose of his will, ^0105

 to the praise of his glorious grace, with which he has blessed us in the Beloved. ^0106